The Paladins: 1990s

-In 1990 the Paladins released their third record, Let's Buzz, "an invigorating blend of rockabilly, blues, rhythm-and-blues and country" recorded in the Los Angeles studio of 1970s soul star Leon Haywood (who also played keyboards on the album), produced again by Steve Berlin and Mark Linnet and released by Alligator.
+In 1990 the Paladins released their third record, Let's Buzz!, "an invigorating blend of rockabilly, blues, rhythm-and-blues and country" recorded in the Los Angeles studio of 1970s soul star Leon Haywood (who also played keyboards on the album), produced again by Steve Berlin and Mark Linnet and released by Alligator.
 Acclaim came with a nomination at the 1990 Entertainer Music Awards (San Diego County) for Best Rock 'n' Roll, Original Music, for which they were a critics' favorite (they lost out to Beat Farmers).
 They won the award two years later, a year after winning the San Diego Music Awards.
 Touring continued relentlessly at home and abroad; in 1991, for instance, they toured Australia for three weeks.
 Shows were reviewed as fun, lively performances where band members would solo, swap instruments and even occasionally encourage audience members to play instruments.

 2000s

 The Paladins appeared to have come to an end in 2004 when Gonzalez wanted to focus on different musical interests after having formed an alt-country band Hacienda Brothers.
 Thereafter a number of live albums and a live DVD were released with the band sometimes described as being "on hiatus."

 While touring with his current band, the Stone River Boys, Gonzalez joined Thomas Yearsley and Brian Fahey at the Ink & Iron Festival in Long Beach, California in June 2011 for a Paladins reunion concert, the band's first US concert since 2005.
 The Paladins have reconnected, recorded new songs for an upcoming album, and have recently released a "Paladins - Best Of" album.
-They have played The Rhythm Collision Festival in Riverside, California, and have toured throughout Europe.
+As of 2026 they recently toured throughout Europe and are still actively doing dates with members Gonzalez, Yearsley & Fahey.